 Plus, you’ll also be giving yourself an opportunity to demonstrate both your research and your writing skills in your follow-up email.
 Just make sure you come up with a good answer after your interview!

 We hope that you’ve found our tips on what to do if you can’t answer a question in a job interview helpful.
-However, it’s worth remembering that the best way to avoid being unable to answer a question in a job interview is to limit the possibility of such a question ever arising in the first place – and the best way to do this, as it is with most things, is through practice and preparation.
+However, it’s worth remembering that, as with most things, the best way to avoid being unable to answer a question in a job interview is to practise and prepare.

 We have a wide selection of resources on the jobs and careers section of our website that’ll help you be as prepared as you can for any job interview.
-For instance, you can check out articles like 6 tips to help you research a company before your interview and 6 tips on how to prepare for a job interview in your 50s, 60s or beyond on the interview tips section of our site.
+This includes; 6 tips to help you research a company before your interview and 6 tips on how to prepare for a job interview in your 50s, 60s or beyond.

 Alternatively, you might be interested in a career coach who can help you with job interview preparation, CV and cover letter writing, and much more.
 If you’re interested in career coaching, then why not check out the coaches we have available on our site here?